security-force-monitor/research-handbook/source/persons.rst

 **Guidance on use**

 This field is used to store the UUID of the unit to which the person is posted, and which is named in ``person:posting_unit_name``.
-The unit must already have an entry in the :doc:`Units` dataset.
+The unit must already have an entry in the :ref:`Units` dataset.
 The value must be identical to that in ``unit:id:admin``.

 Person: Name of Posting Unit
 ----------------------------